sudiptasish/opentracing-lite/otl-vertx/README.md

 Note 1: The eventbus API invocation must happen within the **try-with-resources** block.
 Otherwise no context data will be propagated to the verticle/consumer on the other side.
 In case the consumer responds using ```Meesage.reply(...)```, the same outbound interceptor will be invoked.

 Note 2: interceptor does not create a new span.
 Because an application which heavily relies on the event bus, it will be flooded with spans.
 Hence the span creation is disabled.
 It will only propagate the span context data from one verticle to another.
 The 2nd verticle may decide to start a new span to represent it's own work.
-If the event bus is distributed, then the span creation will b eenabled.
+If the event bus is distributed, then the span creation will be enabled.
 You can, however, control the behavior by tweaking the system property "-Dvertx.eventbus.span".
 It's default value is "false"

 ## Web Client